madsrumlenordstrom/audio-effects/README.md

 # audio-effects
-Audio processing on a DE2-70 FPGA
+Audio processing on a DE2-70 FPGA.
+The implementation follows the following diagram:

 ![Diagram](docs/audio-effects-diagram.svg)

-To generate verilog do:
+To generate Verilog do:
 ```
 make run
 ```